andrewg5/JavaTraining2024/Pokemon.md

 ## Optional Further Practice
 - Include Types (water, fire, grass) with strengths and weaknesses
 - Include multiple different attacks on each pokemon
+- Include levels that assign health values and change the damage dealt in the attack method
-- Make "status conditions" (sleep, paralysis, poison)
+- Make "status conditions" (sleep, paralysis, poison) that have a percent chance to activate after an attack (import java.util.Random;, google how to use it to get random values)